PaulMansat/Milestone2/Guide.md

 ERROR TransportChannelHandler: =>
 ERROR DFSClient: => with prelaunch.err.

 NB: Error Utils are messages sent that can be viewed as "further information" => chech if they have the exception type in them.

 ## Error Category
 ### Error type 1: Error starting the Spark job
-TO DO
+This error relates to error due a spark job that could not start due because for instance a class is missing.
+A missing class can be stated.
+The error is raised by the `TastSetManager` that reports an error in one of the executor.
+Then look in the executor's container for the **ERROR Executor: (...)** message.
+If error due to a a java error due to some class or method not defined (eg java.lang.NoClassDefFoundError) then its a type 1 error.

 ### Error type 2: File error reading input (data) files at the driver and/or executors
 This type of error is raised when the driver (or executor) failes to read a file.
 Its quiet a simple error to detect, as it can be  found if in a single message: **[Error file: prelaunch.err.**.